jgehrcke/textstory/README.md

 ## LaTeX build

-In the projects `latex` directory `latex-document.tex` has to be compiled with `lualatex` (for correct creation of table of contents this has to be done twice). `build.bat` is a helper for Windows:
+In the projects `latex` directory `latex-document.tex` has to be compiled with `lualatex` (for correct creation of table of contents this has to be done twice). `build.bat` is a helper for Windows, `./build.bash` can be used on Linux systems.

 ```
 $ build.bat
 [...]